If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 The Long-tailed duck is a seaduck that breeds in the northern hemisphere.
 The adult male has a black head, white breast and belly, and gray back.
 The adult female has a brown head and body with white patches on the wings.

 Both sexes have long necks and tails.
 The males also have yellow eyes, while the females have dark eyes.
-These colorful duck breeds are excellent swimmers and can dive up to 60 feet underwater in search of food.
+These colorful duck breeds are excellent swimmers who can dive up to 60 feet underwater for food.

 They eat crustaceans, fish, mollusks, worms, and aquatic plants.
-They live near shorelines on fresh or salt water ponds, lakes, or bays.
-They can be found all over North America and in Europe and Asia.
+They live near shorelines on fresh or saltwater ponds, lakes, or bays.
+They can be found all over North America, Europe, and Asia.

-As they are migratory birds, they will fly south for the winter if it gets too cold where they are living.
-However, some populations may stay at one location year round because they cannot travel far due to ice cover or other natural barriers.
+As migratory birds, they will fly south for the winter if it gets too cold where they live.
+However, some populations may stay at one location year-round because they cannot travel far due to ice cover or other natural barriers.

 Unlike most other waterfowl species, these ducks do not breed in colonies but rather form groups known as rafts.